-David Hill and Reginald Hudlin will manage the evening's proceedings
+Academy hires David Hill and Reginald Hudlin to produce the Oscars

 The Academy has expanded its horizons in choosing a producing team to manage the 88th annual Oscar telecast.
 After three years of relying on Craig Zadan and Neil Meron to produce, the organization has turned to former Fox executive David Hill and producer/director Reginald Hudlin to run the show.